Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 When the button is hovered over, it's see-through background becomes filled with that slate-grey, as the letters of the button cahnge color in the described manner.

 Same slate-grey color is used for the background of the form field on the "News" page further below, for consistency.

+#### *Fonts*

+Website utilizes three fonts:

+* Indie Flower

+* Permanent Marker

+* Special Elite

+Indie Flower is used in the header and on the "About" page.

+Permanent Marker and Special Elite are used on the "News" page.
+The former is used in the section that announces the latest EP being released; the latter is used for the newsletter sign up form.

+The fonts were chosen to mimic a handwritten effect and feel - that being the case for the Indie Flower and Permanent Marker - and
+Special Elite was chosen to give newsletter sign up form a typewritter form feel - something evocative of a newspaper, or a fanzine.

+The handwritting type fonts were to imply connotations of more ephasized intimacy - like writting a personal letter by hand, or keeping a journal or a diary.

+The section announcing the new EP release rendered in Permanent Marker font is also somewhat reminescent of a hand/marker-written message of parallel puropse somebody might stick in a small shop's windows: announcing that a new record has come in, for instance.

+All these fonts should also be suggestive of the underlying "DIY-ness" of the band.

 ---

 ## **Features**